 When a Project is in use, layers from other Projects are not shown.
 If you work often with a particular map area, Projects can help you keep the area from becoming cluttered with layers.

-To stop adding layers to this Project, open the Layers menu and choose My Projects to select a different Project from the list.
+To stop adding layers to this Project, open the Layers (or File) menu and choose Manage Projects to select a different Project from the list.
 (Remember, whenever you create new layers, they are automatically added to whatever Project is active.)

 Tips and Tricks• You may only work with one Project at a time.
 This is the active Project.

 • Any new layers you create are automatically added to the active Project.

 • To stop adding layers to a Project, you must switch to another Project (that is, make another Project active).

 • Projects may not be combined, nor may layers be shared across multiple Projects.

 • Projects may be duplicated.
 Use the Copy button in Layers (or File), Manage Projects.

 • Use the Copy and Paste options (in the Tools menu) in conjunction with Manage Projects to create copies of individual layers over multiple Projects.